elign/Airtribe-Assignments/book-my-show/readme.md

 ```
 GET /cities           (Get a list of all cities)
 GET /cities/:city/theatres (Get all theatres in a specific city)
-GET /cities/:city/theatres/:theatre/shows/:date (Get all shows on a specific date in a specific theatre of a specific city)
+GET /theatres/:theatre/:date (Get all shows on a specific date in a specific theatre with the given id).

 ```